chaoweiwu/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####4.
 Describe how, and identify where in your code, you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-The code for training the model is located in model.py
+The code for training the model is located in traffic_sign_model.py.

-To train the model, I used an ....
+To train the model, I used the AdamOptimizer with a batch size of 64 and a learning rate of 0.001.
+I trained for 20 epochs, but I only saved the model when results improved on validation data - so overfitting the training data would not be a problem.
+Though there could be a problem with overfitting the smaller validation dataset, we'll be able to identify this when we do our final predictions the previously unseen test set.
+You can view the training code in `train_model` and `TrafficSignModel.train`.

 ####5.
 Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.